Mantovanelli1110/perturbed-hofstadter-well-definedness/README.md

 ## 📌 Final Remark

 This repository demonstrates that a highly nonlocal recursion can be reduced to a **finite-state system whose consistency can be verified by exhaustive computation**.
+All admissible configurations are explicitly generated and checked.

 ## 📜 License